talkable/talkable-docs/source/integration/ecommerce_platforms/shopify.rst

 |space_indent| - Provide a valid Shopify store URL.
 Example: |example_link|. |br|
 |space_indent| - Choose “Shopify” as your platform during registration process

-2. On the Welcome screen click “I’m a Developer“
-3. Pass Shopify authorization
-4. You will be redirected to your Shopify store, log in and click the install button
+2. Visit the install link that has been provided by the Integration team.
+You will be redirected to your Shopify store, log in and click the install button
-5. After successful installation you will be redirected back to Talkable
+3. After successful installation you will be redirected back to Talkable
-6. Click “Integrate automatically“
+4. Click “Integrate automatically“
-7. Turn on coupon auto-sync checkbox
+5. Turn on coupon auto-sync checkbox
-8. Create, set up, and launch Campaigns (Invite, Advocate Dashboard, etc.)
+6. Create, set up, and launch Campaigns (Invite, Advocate Dashboard, etc.)
-9. Verify your integration using :ref:`Verifying Integration instructions <integration/verify>`.
+7. Verify your integration using :ref:`Verifying Integration instructions <integration/verify>`.

   .. note::